-Controlling Gophers, Ants & Squirrels at Rose Haven
+How We Control Gophers, Ants & Squirrels at Rose Haven

 by Kathy Katz

-So, we will have 4 foot pieces of white plastic pipe available in the shed to push in new gopher holes to mark them for treatment.
+- He suggested it would be very nice if we marked the places that have gophers to save him time and our finding the same place over and over again in that big garden.
+So, we will have 4‑foot pieces of white plastic pipe available in the tool shed to push in new gopher holes to mark them for treatment.
 If you think you see a working gopher hole go ahead and mark it.

 - If a gopher hole is open it is old and does not get treated.
 Active holes are carefully plugged by the gophers.
 You can usually look around the site and see other mounds and shoved up dirt in that area.